otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 ### Context

 The non-interactive DAKE below is based on the XZDH protocol.
-It starts when the Receiver requests the Initiator's prekey from a untrusted server.
-The Initiator's long-term public key should be verified by the Receiver.
-The Receiver then generates their ephemeral keys and derives a shared secret.
+It starts when the Responder requests the Initiator's prekey from an untrusted server.
+The Initiator's long-term public key should be verified by the Responder.
+The Responder then generates their ephemeral keys and derives a shared secret.
 These are used to start the double ratchet and send an encrypted data message with the final message of the non-interactive DAKE, called the non-interactive auth message.